 The Company shall comply with all laws, government guidelines and other regulations governing the protection of personal data.

-We do not knowingly collect any personally identifiable information from children below the age requiring parental consent.
+We do not knowingly collect any personally identifiable information from children below the age without requiring parental consent.
 If it is discovered that we have collected personally identifiable information from such children without their parent’s consent, then reasonable measures will be taken to erase the information promptly.

-- Revisions to this policy
+- Revisions to this Policy

 The Company may revise this Policy in response to changes in applicable laws and regulations, or as necessary for best protecting personal information.
 Revisions to the Personal Data Protection Policy will become effective at the time of posting on the Company’s website unless otherwise noted.